ROSEBURG TO COOS BAY RELAY

 Why?

 Sure you’re having a good time, but you’re also doing good in our community.
 Proceeds benefit Camp Millennium, dedicated to providing summer camp to children with cancer.
-In 2019, we donated almost $3,000.
+In 2024, we donated more than $3,000.

 Results